ART BY TKE

 Manhattan Beach Pier from a photo by Dan Bradford

-18" x 24" Oil on canvas Framed My good friend Pastor Dan Bradford takes excellent photos in the South Bay area of LA County.
+My good friend Pastor Dan Bradford takes excellent photos in the South Bay area of LA County.
 His photo of Manhattan Beach pier at sunset was terrific and was just what I wanted to paint.
-Pastor Dan has a real heart for the hurting in the homeless community in the South Bay and weekly is at the piers and beaches where many homeless live. |
+Pastor Dan has a real heart for the hurting in the homeless community in the South Bay and weekly is at the piers and beaches where many homeless live.

 Victory Academy Sherwood Oregon

-14" x 18" Acrylic on canvas Framed NOT FOR SALE This painting was done for the annual Victory auction held in October 2016.
-My daughter Heather is a close friend of Tricia Hasbrook the founder of Victory Academy.
-Heather tries to fly from Colorado to Oregon to attend the auctions when she can.
 In 2015, Heather told me the school would be in a new building.
 Heather suggested I consider doing a painting of the new school.
 A couple weeks before the October 2016 auction I was in touch with Tricia about submitting a painting.
 Our discussion led to my receipt of several photos and the school project was launched.
 Because of time constraints the painting was done in fast drying acrylics which is a medium used by me often for buildings such as churches.
 The story of the Academy is a rich story; I often tell friends I know someone who saw a need and met it by starting a school.
-I was honored to submit two paintings to the October 2016 auction. |
+I was honored to submit two paintings to the October 2016 auction.

 Noisy Creek from a photo by Andrea Fountain

-11" x 14" Acrylic on canvas Andrea is a missionary in Slovenia and has made a couple great photos available for painting.
+Andrea is a missionary in Slovenia and has made a couple great photos available for painting.
 This scene is from the state of Washington not Europe.
-Ione Washington has Noisy Creek and YouTube videos portray a really loud noise as the creek heads to Baker Lake. |
+Ione Washington has Noisy Creek and YouTube videos portray a really loud noise as the creek heads to Baker Lake.

 Nehemiah Petitions Artaxerxes

-20" x 20" Acrylic on canvas I did this painting for a sermon series at our church on Nehemiah the wall builder.
+I did this painting for a sermon series at our church on Nehemiah the wall builder.
 I researched.
 The name of the queen is not clear but Artaxexes had a long and productive reign over Persia.
 Some rebellions were put down but in later years unrest contributed to the fall of the empire.
 Nehemiah was cup bearer to the king.
 Apparently as many as ten thousand were fed daily at the king's palaces.
 Since the queen was present I assumed this was a more private meeting.
 I show Nehemiah using cups to describe for the king the gates of Jerusalem.
-Though Nehemiah had to go Jerusalem to assess the walls etc. he was allocated lumber ahead of his trip; I assumed he had to make a presentation for how much he needed. |
+Though Nehemiah had to go Jerusalem to assess the walls etc. he was allocated lumber ahead of his trip; I assumed he had to make a presentation for how much he needed.

 Lone Tree at Yosemite from a photo by Rich Steip

-12" x 16" Oil on board Framed I think my friend Rich Steip spends his entire day taking photos.
+I think my friend Rich Steip spends his entire day taking photos.
 For some reason this painting came together easily though I redid a couple things at the end.
 I was about to add leaves to the tree but several folks advised against it.
 I think they were correct.
-My framer Jon Thornton did a great job putting a liner inside the frame. |
+My framer Jon Thornton did a great job putting a liner inside the frame.

 West Virginia Church from a photo by Phil Toomey

-14" x 18" Oil on board Framed My friend Phil Toomey came across this simple elegant church driving through West Virginia.
+My friend Phil Toomey came across this simple elegant church driving through West Virginia.
 Difficult to paint for many reasons.
 The subject matter had three basic colors and those colors for some reason did not want to work with the wooden board.
-I repainted this many times to get the colors right and the church size and landscape setting in harmony. |
+I repainted this many times to get the colors right and the church size and landscape setting in harmony.

 Coast at Rancho Palos Verdes CA

-2' x 2.5' Oil on canvas Framed in a beautiful wood frame This painting is from a photo by Rich Steip.
+This painting is from a photo by Rich Steip.
 I started it and put it aside for several weeks.
 It was somewhat difficult to get the ocean the mystery dark color I wanted.
 After I finished I realized the sky was too somber and painted over it a couple times.
 It is not unusual for the sea to be dark and the sky much brighter.
 I was pleased with the final result; this was my first larger landscape in the coastal area of Rancho Palos Verdes.
 It always fascinates me folks often live here for the ocean and seem to carry that love over to the art they own.
 I would have thought more art would be of different themes and different geographic locations.
-Of course I generalize. |
+Of course I generalize.

 Point Vicente Lighthouse and Statice Flowers Rancho Palos Verdes CA 2016

-Based on photo by Rich Steip Oil on canvas Framed NOT FOR SALE My friend Rich Steip continues to supply me with excellent photos and he keeps traveling so there are plenty.
+My friend Rich Steip continues to supply me with excellent photos and he keeps traveling so there are plenty.
 I also research similar scenes or personally observe and then go for it.
 Statice flowers do well in the South Bay area of Los Angeles County.
-The Point Vicente Lighthouse is a popular attraction. |
+The Point Vicente Lighthouse is a popular attraction.

 Battle of Franklin Tennessee November 30, 1864

-4' x 3' Acrylic on canvas I visited Franklin Tenn in 2014.
+I visited Franklin Tenn in 2014.
 There are buildings with damage and even blood stains after all these years.
 One hundred and fifty years ago on November 30, 1864 the last gasp of a mobile Confederate army was essentially destroyed at Franklin.
 What was left of the army that had been driven from Atlanta by General Sherman tried at first to lure Sherman away but when Sherman did not bite this Confederate Army headed to try to capture Nashville.
 In five bloody hours without waiting for their own artillery the Confederates smashed into a dug in army at Franklin.
 Many hundreds and many generals died as the band played Dixie.
 This painting tries to capture the horror in a semi abstract way.
-I did this painting in 2014 but changed much of the color and added more flags in 2016. |
+I did this painting in 2014 but changed much of the color and added more flags in 2016.

 2015